With a side dish like Tantalizing and Tasty Ranchero Beans from a district like Brantley County Schools in Georgia, you can’t go wrong.

 Home Style Version

-¼ tsp of low sodium ham base (I used Better Than Bouillon brand)
+- 1/4 tsp – low sodium ham base (I used Better Than Bouillon brand)

-Mix all of the ingredients together in a half size aluminum hotel pan and then use a CVap CAC503 Cook and Hold set to 90+9 for 30 minutes on high yield so it will drop into an automatic hold of 150 following the heat cycle to warm.
+Mix all of the ingredients together in a half size aluminum hotel pan.
+Place in a preheated CVap Cook and Hold Oven set to 90+9 for 30 minutes on high yield so it will drop into an automatic hold of 150°F following the heat cycle to warm.